Scorn (video game): Development

-Ebb Software is a Serbian game development studio founded in 2013.
+Scorn was developed by Serbian game development studio Ebb Software, founded in 2013.
 The developers claim to have designed the game around the idea of "being thrown into the world", and as such, very little context is given about the game's setting.
 They also explained that they want the unsettling environment to be a character itself.
 The game director wanted to study the "Space Jockey" from the film Alien, the pilot of the crashed spaceship on planet LV-426.
 The technology and the living tissue all look as if it is part of one being; everything within the game abides by this idea of solid materials impregnated with organic growths.
 Scorn's world aesthetic was also inspired by the work of Zdzisław Beksiński.
-On the in-universe alien planet, the engineers, Homunculi, waged war against the two own split factions; one faction built cyborgs from bodies, while the other made militarized robotic exosuits.
+On the in-universe planet, the engineers, Homunculi, waged war against the two own split factions; one faction built cyborgs from bodies, while the other made militarized robotic exosuits.